Ireland’s lively capital has a fierce reputation for being the beating heart of the country’s culture, music and of course drinking.

 Temple Bar is the quintessential place in Dublin to go and experience Irish culture and music.

-In this picturesque part of the city, you’ll find traditional bars, folk music, restaurants, quirky graffiti and walking tours.
+In this picturesque part of the city, you’ll find some of Dublin’s most famous pubs, folk music, restaurants, quirky graffiti and walking tours.

 The very best of Dublin is squeezed into a small and charming area that has the most delightful cobbled streets and lively drinking holes.